ials/seminario/README.md

 ## Semana 16 - Diciembre 6 - Diciembre 10

 - Students present the third chapter of the Master Thesis
-- Students revise feedback on third chapter
+- Students respond to third chapter's feedback
 - Students plan second iteration of third chapter